 If you own a cooking thermometer, poke it into the thickest part of the Turkey thigh.

-If not return to the Oven for 15 minutes and check again.
+The thermometer should read 75ยฐC (165ยฐF).
+If not, return to the oven for 15 minutes and check again.

-Why rest cooked Turkey?
+Why rest cooked turkey?

 Remove the turkey from the roasting tin and place on a chopping board.

-Layer a single sheet of foil loosely over the top of the whole turkey, do not wrap it up tightly.
+Layer a single sheet of foil loosely over the top of the whole turkey; do not wrap it up tightly.

-Of course, leaving longer, up to 1 hour 30 minutes, will certainly allow time for the juices to settle and redistribute.
+Rest the whole turkey covered for at least 30 minutes.
+Of course, leaving longer, up to 1 hour 30 minutes, will allow the juices to settle and redistribute.

 As a result, the turkey meat will be juicier and easier to carve.

-So as long as the juices run clear and the temperature is correct there is nothing to worry about.
+So, as long as the juices run clear and the temperature is correct, there is nothing to worry about.

 What to do with leftover stock and turkey drippings?

-How to make a gravy from Turkey juices?
+How to make gravy from juices?

 Check out our turkey gravy with red wine post for what to do to make a delicious gravy from the Turkey juices.

-How to carve a Small Whole Turkey?
+How to carve a small whole turkey?

-How to cut Turkey legs off?
+How to cut turkey legs off?

-Use the breast bone as a guide for where to cut.
-Follow along the breast bone with a sharp knife.
+Use the breastbone as a guide for where to cut.
+Follow along the breastbone with a sharp knife.

 Now slice the breast into smaller slices.